Blequi/binarytree/README.md

 ```

 ### empty
-* *Description*: verifies the absence of elements in the binary tree
+* *Description*: verifies the absence of elements in the binary tree.
 * *Signature*: ```empty()```
     * *return (boolean)*
 * *Example*: